NCommander/dnscatcher/doc/technical_overview.md

 5. If the cross-check fails, but the client's answer matches one of the responses, Catcher can request additional information such as SOA information to attempt to determine if a stale record is in play.
 If so, valid-stale, or stale-unconfirmed is returned.
 Each cross-check lookup is stored in the database so the process does not need to repeat for every single lookup

 6. If the recursive resolve and the cross-check mismatch (possible due to DNS caching), search continues to the next server on the list up to max-tries.
-This continues until qurom is reached, or the server list is exhausted.
-If qurom succeeds with two cross-check servers, a valid response is returned to the client, and a warning is logged that the Catcher server may be under attack.
+This continues until consensus is reached, or the server list is exhausted.
+If consensus succeeds with two cross-check servers, a valid response is returned to the client, and a warning is logged that the Catcher server may be under attack.

 7. If the recursive resolver, and the cross-check server match each other, but not the client, the server will try to determine if the client is under split-horizon or other cases where a mismatch can occur.
 If this proves impossible, an invalid/blackhole response is sent.

-8. If all data sources return different answers, and quorm can not be reached, DNSCatcher sends up the white flag and returns "unknown".
+8. If all data sources return different answers, and consensus can not be reached, DNSCatcher sends up the white flag and returns "unknown".

 A full list of operations and paths used to validate records are sent to the client for information purposes.

 ### Work Units
 DNSCatcher servers can propose work units that clients execute to run specific lookups against their local resolvers to provide a deeper picture on the state of the Internet.
 This mechanism is designed to understand attacks against the DNS ecosystem, as well as provide definitive answers to questions such as TLD name collision concerns.

-Because this mechanism can be abused to launch DDoS attacks, identify individual users to third party servers and other mayhem, processing of Work Units is opt-in on the part of the client, and WUs must be signed with a special WU-Signing key before they're kept valid.
+Because this mechanism can be abused to launch DDoS attacks, identify individual users to third party servers (or cause other mayhem), processing of Work Units is opt-in on the part of the client, and WUs must be signed with a special WU-Signing key before they're kept valid.
 The WU-Signing key is not stored on the DNSCatcher server for security reason; instead, proposed WUs must be downloaded by a system admin, signed, and uploaded before distributed to willing clients.

 WU-Signing keys are indicated by SMIMEA records (proposed DANE extension for S/MIME), and subject to standard expiration and revocation checks.